 English - French - Arabic - Russian - Spanish - Portuguese

-If a DO complies with these higher-level security standards and can show that they are equivalent to or exceed S58 and S59 standards, it may be possible for the DO to be accredited with an equivalency recognition of S58 and S59 certification, provided all security measures have been fully implemented.
-This would facilitate cooperation and harmonize efforts among stakeholders to develop and maintain a secure supply chain system.
+If a DO complies with these higher-level security standards and can show that they are equivalent to or exceed S58 and S59 standards, it may be possible for the DO to be accredited with an equivalency recognition of S58 and S59 certification, provided that all security measures have been fully implemented.
+This serves to facilitate cooperation and harmonize efforts among stakeholders to develop and maintain a secure supply chain system.

 Certified critical facilities